 I really need or want a ground cloth.
 What ground cloth should I buy?

-If you absolutely decide you need or want a ground cloth for your style of backpacking, then there are a few popular choices.
+If you decide you need or want a ground cloth for your style of backpacking or camping, then there are a few popular choices.

 The blue tarp.
 Seems to be found at every KOA campground, Boy Scout Jamboree and more than one minimalist backpacker has used it as a shelter.
 And why not?
-They are inexpensive, fairly light, fairly sturdy and versatile.
+They are inexpensive, reasonably light, reasonably sturdy, and versatile.

 They might be overkill for the typical backpacker, however.
 There are lighter alternatives available.
-If you are going car camping, they are most useful for a sunshade, a make shift vestibule and other items around camp.
+If you are going car camping, they are most useful for a sunshade, a makeshift rain vestibule, and other items around camp.
 Not a bad item to take for similar reasons if you are base-camping and don’t wish to spend the money on a more expensive tarp.
 The blue-tarp also works well for a dirt-bagger shelter for a person on a budget.
 Probably would not use it for a ground cloth, though.

 The Patagucci standard: The fitted footprint

 These fitted tent footprints are sold at such stores as REI and EMS to protect your tent.
-Typically has shock cords or similar to hook directly into a specific tent, they are expensive and heavy (adds as much as 16 oz to an already heavy shelter).
+Typically has shock cords or similar to hook directly into a specific tent, they are expensive and cumbersome (adds as much as 16 oz to an already heavy shelter).
 Like the blue tarp, there are better alternatives.
-Unlike the blue tarp, they are not cheap, they are not versatile and they have no really good use.
+Unlike the blue tarp, they are not cheap, they are not versatile, and they have no practical use.

 A classic: Painters Drop Cloth (Polyethylene)

 Another old warhorse that works well for those on a budget and wants something light that is still durable.
-(Depends on the thickness).
 A thicker 6mil is bomber, but heavy.
-A 2mil ground cloth is very light but not too durable.
-The 3mil seems about right for a compromise between durability and lightness. .
-An ~3’x7′ piece is 3 oz or so .
-Large rolls can bought if outfitting a lot of people (such as a Boy Scout troop).
+A 2mil ground cloth is very light but not too durable for many people.
+The 3mil seems about right for a compromise between durability and lightness.
+An ~3’x7′ piece is 3 oz or so for this grade.
+Other grades are heavier or lighter, depending.
+Large rolls can be bought if outfitting a lot of people (such as a Boy Scout troop).
 A slight disadvantage is that the drop cloths do not breathe at all and condensation can build up underneath over the course of a night.

 - Use for: A very durable, lightweight and inexpensive solution that works esp. well for large groups